-The M.St. course and the first year of the corresponding M.Phil. are exactly identical in content, and the same examination format is taken by all candidates at the end of the year (see section on M.St. and the Examination Regulations).
+The MSt course and the first year of the corresponding MPhil are exactly identical in content, and the same examination format is taken by all candidates at the end of the year (see section on MSt and the Examination Regulations).
 You will have to enter for the examination relating to the degree for which you were registered, but because of the similarity of the courses a transfer from one to the other, influenced perhaps by examination results, or by changes in career plans or available funding, may be possible.
 Lists of available options can be found online at and are included in the Examination Regulations.
 Please note that not all the courses listed may be available every year, and you should discuss with your supervisor your first and second choices for each term as soon as possible, so that you can discuss viability.

-In the first year, candidates must choose three options including one core paper (List A).
-Candidates may, if they wish, choose one of their three options from the list for the M.St. in Classical Archaeology or from the M.Sc. in Archaeological Science.
+In the first year, candidates must choose three modules (one of which is the dissertation subject), including one core paper (Schedule A).
+Candidates may, if they wish, choose one of their three options from the list for the MSt in Classical Archaeology or from the MSc in Archaeological Science.
 They may also apply to study a subject which is not listed, which will normally be allowed, provided that the proposed subject is appropriate and that suitable teaching can be provided.
 Students can therefore shape for themselves a broader or a more specialised Master's course in Archaeology, according to personal preference and career plans.

-During the second year, candidates work on one further subject from the lists provided, but most of the time is devoted to the preparation of a thesis of up to 25,000 words on an approved topic which you will develop in discussions with your supervisor.
+During the second year, candidates work on one further subject from the Schedules provided, but most of the time is devoted to the preparation of a thesis of up to 25,000 words on an approved topic which you will develop in discussions with your supervisor.
 Further guidance on choosing your options should be sought from your supervisor if necessary, but generally speaking, as you will be researching and writing a substantial thesis on a specific area in your second year, options which provide broader study for the whole of the first year will normally be more useful to you.

-For the first year examination, one of your three options must be chosen from 'List A' (see Examination Regulations); this option is normally taught in the first term.
+For the first year examination, one of your modules must be chosen from 'Schedule A' (see Examination Regulations); this module is normally taught in the first term.
 This option will be examined by a traditional unseen written paper, in which you are asked to choose three questions from a selection and to answer them all within three hours.
-You will be also be required to submit a pair of 5,000-word essays for one of your remaining two options, and a 10,000-word dissertation for the other.
+The second of your modules must be chosen from 'Schedule B, C or D' (see Examination Regulations); this option is normally taught in Hilary Term.
+This option will be examined by a pair of 5000-word essays.
+You will also submit a 10,000-word dissertation on a subject that is related to a module listed in Schedules A-D.

 The Examination Regulations contain details of how and when a candidate's choices must be notified, and when the various pieces of work must be submitted.
-In general, candidates, in close consultation with their supervisors, should make all choices of option and examination format as early as possible in Michaelmas Term so that they can begin work accordingly.
+In general, candidates, in close consultation with their departmental supervisors, should make all choices of option and examination format as early as possible in Michaelmas Term so that they can begin work accordingly.
 The candidate, in consultation with the supervisor/option co-ordinator as relevant, will devise the pre-set essay titles and thesis title.